 But those samples were very old – more than three billion years in age.
 Chang’e-5’s rock and dust should be much younger and quite different.

-The Chinese mission targeted a high volcanic region called Mons Rümker in the northwest of the nearside of the Moon.
-Samples from this terrain may be no more than 1.2 or 1.3 billion years old and should provide additional information on how the Moon is constructed internally.
+The Chinese mission targeted a high volcanic region called Mons Rumker in the northwest of the nearside of the moon.
+Samples from this terrain may be no more than 1.2 or 1.3 billion years old and should provide additional information on how the moon is constructed internally.